fit-sizhe/drafty-run/README.md

    - Click the "Save"/"Save as" button in the results panel to store outputs
    - Use "Load Results" to restore previous session states

->**Remember: Always start a session before running code blocks.
-For more features, check out the detailed documentation below**.